Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Use Case Scenario: Supply Chain

 The above scenario of SC has the following advantages over the same on a single-layer blockchain.
 First of all, it provides interoperability.
 The entities hosted on different blockchains can communicate with each other.
-It does not matter which blockchain platform the entities have hosted their blockchains.
-It gives more freedom for clients to use a blockchain platform of their choice to build their solutions.
+The blockchain platform on which the entities host their blockchains does not matter.
+It provides more freedom for clients to use a blockchain platform of their choice to build their solutions.
 Secondly, the relay chain stands as proof for all the parachain transactions that bring the aspect of trust while dealing with multiple entities and situations of conflict.
-All the nodes have access to the relay chain data that can be used to trace and verify the transactions.
+All nodes have access to relay chain data that can be used to trace and verify transactions.
 Lastly, the Polkadot ecosystem has inbuilt security mechanisms that ensure the atomicity and validity of transactions.

+A few studies \cite{e-science, market_place} have demonstrated the feasibility of similar interoperability architectures.
+They proposed a blockchain-enabled framework for the circularity and sustainability of materials in the built environment, in which the Polkadot ecosystem and its parachain architecture were utilised to enable interoperability between heterogeneous blockchain systems.
+The architectural principles used in that framework align with the interoperability approach illustrated in the supply chain scenario presented in this paper.